AdobeDocs/workfront.fr-FR/help/quicksilver/planning/architecture/connect-record-types.md

 <!--
 You can use Adobe Workfront Planning to design fully-customizable workspaces that contain record types needed in your organization.
 A way to indicate how individual record types relate to one another is to connect them.
 Also, you can connect Workfront Planning record types with object types from other applications to enhance your users' experience and keep their focus in one application. -->

-Vous pouvez connecter les types d’enregistrements Adobe Workfront Planning les uns aux autres ou à des types d’objets provenant d’autres applications.
+Vous pouvez connecter des types d’enregistrement les uns aux autres ou connecter des types d’enregistrement à des types d’objets provenant d’autres applications.

 Cet article décrit comment vous pouvez connecter deux types d’enregistrement Workfront Planning ou un type d’enregistrement Workfront Planning à un objet provenant d’une autre application.